Where does a lion sleep?

 What drew me to Lion Legal is the fact that it serves the community I was raised in.
 Hailing from Levy, I’ve seen local businesses shuttered and chain restaurants come and go.
 I have seen firsthand what poverty does to families, schools, and children.
 I’ve always wondered how I could give back to the community that shaped me.

-Working with this firm, which provides affordable legal services to low- and middle-income clients, seemed like the perfect opportunity.
+Working with this firm, which provides values a community commitment as much as providing exceptional legal services, seemed like the perfect opportunity.
 Legal representation should not leave you bankrupt, especially when you are living paycheck to paycheck like my family did during my childhood.
-Having access to affordable and extraordinary legal services should not be the exception; it should be the norm for hardworking Arkansans.
+Having access to transparent and extraordinary legal services should not be the exception; it should be the norm for hardworking Arkansans.

 My Granny, aka my dad’s grandma, raised nine children on her own and was the most brutally honest woman I have ever known.
 She was a sweet Church icon who would not hesitate to tell someone what they needed to hear without sugarcoating it.
 I like to think that a bit of her perseverance and her realistic approach to life rubbed off on me, and I connect with Lion Legal because their values are my values too.